RedBready/kerbrute_repeater/README.md

-his is a small Python wrapper I wrote to make Kerbrute-based password spraying a bit easier and safer.
+This is a small Python wrapper I wrote to make Kerbrute-based password spraying a bit easier and safer.
 Instead of manually kicking off sprays and watching the clock, the script handles looping through a password list, running Kerbrute each time, and sleeping between batches of attempts so you don’t hammer a domain controller.

 The script expects kerbrute to be installed and available in your $PATH (typically /usr/local/bin).
 If it can’t find it, it exits with a friendly reminder.